Hazelstorm/413w22-taikomapper/README.md

 # TaikoMapper
 An *osu!Taiko* Map Generator.
 Created as a final project for CSC413H5 Winter 2022 at the University of Toronto Mississauga.

-*Dependencies: Python 3.8, librosa, ffmpeg, pydub, PyTorch.*
+*Dependencies: Python 3.8, librosa, ffmpeg, pydub, PyTorch, tqdm.*

 ## Introduction